jackwu1588003/ultimate-code-hunt/README.md

 **Use GitHub Codespaces**

-- Navigate to the main page of your repository.
-- Click on the "Code" button (green button) near the top right.
+- Click on the "Code" button (green button) near the top right of the repo page.
-- Select the "Codespaces" tab.
+- Select the "Codespaces" tab and create a new codespace to edit files directly in the cloud.
-- Click on "New codespace" to launch a new Codespace environment.
-- Edit files directly within the Codespace and commit and push your changes once you're done.

 ## What technologies are used for this project?